YousefAlsbaihi/NodeJs-Starter-Server/README.md

 # Project Title

-NodeJs server with Users functionalities
+NodeJs server with Users functionalities using MongoDB

 ## About The Project

-NodeJs server with Users functionalities Signup, Login, Update
+NodeJs server with Users functionalities **Signup**, **Login**, **Update** and connected to MongoDB as database and JWT token authentication very simple code and easy to read, use and extend.

 ### Built With